-- Federal Employers are eligible to keep FEHB after retirement.
+- Federal employers are eligible to keep FEHB after retirement.

 If you’re a federal employee looking toward retirement, you might be wondering how to make the best use of your federal health benefits once you become eligible for Medicare.
-You may be able to use both your Federal Employee Health Benefits (FEHB) and Medicare together to get more complete coverage and save money.
+You may be able to use both your Federal Employee Health Benefits (FEHBs) and Medicare together to get more complete coverage and save money.

 You have a few different options for how to do this.
 The combination that works best for you will depend on your personal circumstances, including your budget, health conditions, and the Medicare Advantage plans available in your area.

-The FEHB program includes over 250 health insurance choices for federal employees.
+The FEHB program includes over 276 health insurance choices for federal employees.
 While some plans are only available for employees in certain roles, such as the military, most federal employees will have multiple options to choose from.

 You can keep your FEHB plan after you retire as long as you meet a couple of requirements.
 The first is that you’ll need to go through the retirement process, not just quit your federal job.
 You won’t be able to keep your FEHB plan if you leave your job under any circumstances other than retirement.

-The second requirement is that you’ll need to have been enrolled in your current FEHB plan for at least five years or the entire period of time since you were first eligible to sign up.
+The second requirement is that you’ll need to have been enrolled in your current FEHB plan for at least 5 years or the entire period of time since you were first eligible to sign up.

-You’ll be eligible for Medicare once you turn 65.
+You’ll be eligible for Medicare once you turn age 65.
 If you have health insurance from an FEHB plan, you can use it alongside Medicare.
 You can make a few combinations of Medicare and your FEHB plan depending on your circumstances.

 Understanding the parts of Medicare and how they work together is key to deciding if using FEHB and Medicare together is right for you.

-Medicare Part A and FEHB
+Medicare Part A and FEHBs

 Medicare Part A is hospital coverage.
 It provides coverage for stays in the hospital or at long-term care facilities.
 This coverage is normally premium free, so for most people, using Part A makes sense.
 As long as you’ve worked for at least 10 years and earned enough Social Security work credits, Part A will be premium-free.
 This means you’ll have an extra layer of coverage without needing to pay any additional premium.

-When you have Medicare and FEHB, Medicare is the primary payer once you retire.
+When you have Medicare and FEHBs, Medicare is the primary payer once you retire.
 While you’re still working, your FEHB plan will be your primary payer, and Medicare will kick in as a secondary.
 However, once you’ve retired, the primary payer will always be Medicare and your FEHB plan will be secondary.

 This means that if you’re admitted to the hospital and are using Medicare Part A along with FEHB, Medicare will pay first.
 Additional costs to you such as deductibles or coinsurance amounts may be paid by your FEHB depending on your plan.

 If you want to have Part A coverage along with your FEHB plan, you’ll need to enroll in Medicare.
-You can sign up as early as three months before your 65th birthday or as late as three months after.
+You can sign up as early as 3 months before your 65th birthday or as late as 3 months after.
 You’ll be automatically enrolled if you’re already retired and receiving benefits from Social Security or the Railroad Retirement Board.
 You’ll need to enroll if you’re not receiving retirement benefits yet.

-Medicare Part B and FEHB
+Medicare Part B and FEHBs

 Medicare Part B is medical insurance.
 It covers services such as doctor visits, specialist referrals, and medical equipment.
 Unlike Part A, most people do pay a premium for Part B.

-When you use Part B along with an FEHB plan, your FEHB plan may cover the 20% you’d be responsible for with Part B alone.
+When you use Part B along with an FEHB plan, your FEHB plan may cover the 20 percent you’d be responsible for with Part B alone.
 Using an FEHB plan along with Medicare Part B works like having a Medicare supplement or Medigap plan.
 However, your FEHB plan will also pay for coverage that Medicare doesn’t.

-FEHB is also more likely to cover costs like dental procedures or medications that Medicare doesn’t pay for.
+FEHBs are also more likely to cover costs like dental procedures or medications that Medicare doesn’t pay for.
 By using both plans together, you can make sure you’re covered for whatever comes up.

-Medicare Part C and FEHB
+Medicare Part C and FEHBs

-Together, Medicare Parts A and B are known as original Medicare.
+Together, Medicare parts A and B are known as original Medicare.
 You can use original Medicare alongside an FEHB plan to maximize your coverage.
 However, things are slightly different if you’re considering a Medicare Part C or Medicare Advantage plan.

 A Medicare Advantage plan is a health insurance plan offered by a private company that contracts with Medicare to provide coverage.
-Advantage plans cover all the services of original Medicare and often add coverage for medications, vision care, dental care, and more.
+Medicare Advantage plans cover all the services of original Medicare and often add coverage for medications, vision care, dental care, and more.

 If you choose to take a Medicare Advantage plan instead of your FEHB plan, you should suspend your FEHB plan instead of canceling.
-That way, you’ll be able to pick your FEHB plan back up in the future if your Advantage plan no longer works for you.
+That way, you’ll be able to pick your FEHB plan back up in the future if your Medicare Advantage plan no longer works for you.

 Ultimately, the choice comes down to the plans available to you and your specific medical needs.
-You can search for Advantage plans available in your area using the Medicare website’s plan finder tool.
+You can search for Medicare Advantage plans available in your area using the Medicare website’s plan finder tool.

-Medicare Part D and FEHB
+Medicare Part D and FEHBs